zwyhahaha/zwyhahaha.github.io/_posts/2025-05-23-ServerEnv.md

 Lately, I’ve been running deep learning experiments across different computing clusters.
 Every time I switch to a new server, I have to go through a series of setup steps to get my environment ready.
 To avoid repeating the same work from scratch each time, I decided to document my routine here.
 This post mainly serves as a personal checklist, but it might also be useful to others facing similar tasks.
 I’ll keep it updated whenever I add new steps to the routine.

+> [!NOTE]
+>
+> [Updated 10/25] Recently, I found a useful AI tool built in the Mac Terminal - [Warp](https://www.warp.dev/).
+I can use it to generate commands and scripts, check the environment of a new server, analyze errors, and automate pipeline.
+It is particularly helpful when using the remote server.
+So the routines in this post has been replaced by this wonderful AI tool.
+I also recommend you giving it a try!

 ## Connect to GitHub Account

 1. Generate an SSH key